Microsoft Project Tutorial: Resource Management Using Microsoft Project

 Assign resources to locations

-Now you should switch back the Gantt Chart view and assign resource names to the specific buildings in the WBS.
-Resources can be assigned by selecting the names from the Resource Name column or by using the Assign Resource dialog box.
-Simply click the task and press [Alt][F10] to display the resource box (Figure 5).
+Now, you should switch back to the Gantt Chart view and assign resource names to the specific buildings in the WBS.
+You can assign resources by selecting the names from the Resource Name column or using the Assign Resource dialog box.
+Click the task and press [Alt][F10] to display the resource box (Figure 5).

 Figure 5 – Resource Assignment

-With your resources assigned, the next step is to either enter the duration it takes to evacuate the building or select a target Finish date.
-If this is a simple planning scenario where a specific building will be decommissioned, then a Finish date would be selected.
-If there are building dependencies for each building, then task predecessors may be used.
+With your resources assigned, the next step is to enter the duration of evacuation of the building or select a target finish date.
+If this is a simple planning scenario where a specific building will be decommissioned, then a Finish date would be chosen.
+If each building has building dependencies, task predecessors may be used.

 It is assumed that all the resources are assigned to the building at the start of the project, so all tasks should have the same Start date.
 By selecting the decommission date, the Finish date will be populated.
 Figure 6 depicts the completed schedule with target dates.